Western Avenue (Washington, D.C.): History

 Originally, government officials did not foresee that the city of Washington would expand to fill the boundaries of the entire District of Columbia.
-The "Federal City", or City of Washington, originally lay within an area bounded by Boundary Street (northwest and northeast), 15th Street (east), East Capitol Street, the Anacostia River, the Potomac River, and Rock Creek.
-"Boundary Street" was the original name for Florida Avenue, but the name was changed in 1890 as the city rapidly began expanding outward into the rural areas of what was then known as "Washington County".
+The "Federal City", or City of Washington, originally lay within an area bounded by 15th Street (east), East Capitol Street, the Anacostia River, the Potomac River, Rock Creek, and, on the northwest and northeast, Boundary Street.
+This latter street was renamed Florida Avenue in 1890 as the city began expanding into the rural areas of what was then known as "Washington County".

 In January 1893, the Anthropological Society of Washington issued a report calling for a "grand avenue or boulevard to form the boundary of the District of Columbia on the three land sides".
 The United States Coast and Geodetic Survey map for 1894 shows no street having been constructed along the District's northwest boundary.

-But 10 years later, in 1903, a real estate atlas of the area showed a "Columbia Boulevard" beginning just northeast of 48th Street NW and continuing northeastward along the D.C. border to approximately the nine-mile boundary stone (just short of Rock Creek itself).
-The street's name was "Columbia Boulevard" near the circle, but changed its name at about Chevy Chase Circle to "Boundary Avenue".
-Boundary Avenue resumed at the intersection of the D.C. border and what is now Parkside Drive NW, and continued uninterrupted to the North Corner Boundary Marker.
-This street must have existed at least by early 1901, if not much earlier, as the Commissioners of the District of Columbia (the city's federally appointed government) ordered that Boundary Avenue's name be changed to "West Avenue" in August 1901.
+But by 1903, a real estate atlas of the area showed a "Columbia Boulevard" beginning just northeast of 48th Street NW and continuing northeastward along the D.C. border to near the nine-mile boundary stone, just west of Rock Creek.
+Around Chevy Chase Circle, the street name changed to "Boundary Avenue", which resumed at the intersection of the D.C. border and what is now Parkside Drive NW, and continued uninterrupted to the North Corner Boundary Stone.
+Boundary Avenue existed before August 1901, when the Commissioners of the District of Columbia (the city's federally appointed government) ordered its name be changed to "West Avenue".

-Press reports made it clear, however, that Western Avenue did not exist along the entirety of its current full length and was not completely finished.
+Press reports made it clear that Western Avenue did not exist along the entirety of its current full length.
 In January 1905, local citizens asked that Western Avenue be created and macadamized from Westmoreland Circle to Chevy Chase Circle.
 The United States Army Corps of Engineers, which had authority over public works in the city at the time, approved the request in August.
-But not much of Western Avenue existed along the planned route yet.
 In October 1906, the Corps created a graded section of unpaved road along the two blocks from Chevy Chase Circle to Rittenhouse Street NW.

-By 1907, much but not all of Western Avenue from Chevy Chase Circle to Rock Creek had been cleared of trees and brush but not graded.
-Grading had still not occurred all the way to Westmoreland Circle, and city officials asked that the Corps do so in October 1911.
+By 1907, much of Western Avenue from Chevy Chase Circle to Rock Creek had been cleared of trees and brush but not graded.
+Grading had not occurred all the way to Westmoreland Circle, and city officials asked that the Corps do so in October 1911.
 But the following year, Corps officials declined to condemn any more land between 41st Street NW south to the Receiving Reservoir (now known as Dalecarlia Reservoir) to complete the avenue.